-In order to maintain a balanced application pool, Lesley Plaza may, at its discretion, restrict application taking, suspend application taking, and close waiting lists in whole or in part.
-Lesley Plaza will also update the waiting list by removing the names of those who are no longer interested in or no longer qualify for housing.
+In order to maintain a balanced application pool, Lesley Towers, LLC may, at its discretion, restrict application taking, suspend application taking, and close waiting lists in whole or in part.
+Lesley Towers, LLC will also update the waiting list by removing the names of those who are no longer interested in or no longer qualify for housing.

-Decisions about closing the waiting list will be based on the number of applications available for a particular size and type of unit, the number of applicants who qualify for a Federal preference, and the ability of Lesley Plaza to house an applicant in an appropriate unit within a reasonable period of time.
+Decisions about closing the waiting list will be based on the number of applications available for a particular size and type of unit, the number of applicants who qualify for a Federal preference, and the ability of Lesley Towers, LLC to house an applicant in an appropriate unit within a reasonable period of time.

-Generally, if the length of the waiting list is such that an applicant would not likely to be admitted for the next 12 months Lesley Plaza may advise the applicant that no additional applications are being accepted for that reason.
+Generally, if the length of the waiting list is such that an applicant would probably not be admitted for the next 12 months Lesley Towers, LLC may advise the applicant that no additional applications are being accepted for that reason.

-Closing the waiting lists, restricting intake or opening the waiting lists will be publicly announced in the same or similar manner in which Lesley Plaza advertises for rental.
-During the period when the waiting list is closed Lesley Plaza will not maintain a list of individuals who wish to be notified when the waiting list is reopened.
+Closing the waiting lists, restricting intake or opening the waiting lists will be publicly announced in the same or similar manner in which Lesley Towers, LLC advertises for rental.
+During the period when the waiting list is closed Lesley Towers, LLC may maintain a list of individuals who wish to be notified when the waiting list is reopened, but is not required to.